China Motor Bus

-The China Motor Bus Company, Limited (中華汽車有限公司), often abbreviated as CMB, is a property developer in Hong Kong.
-Before its franchise lapsed in 1998, it was the first motor bus operator in Hong Kong, and was responsible for the introduction of double-decker buses to Hong Kong Island.
+The China Motor Bus Company, Limited (中華汽車有限公司), often abbreviated as CMB, is a property developer based in Hong Kong.
+Before its bus franchise lapsed in 1998, it was the first motor bus operator in Hong Kong, and was responsible for the introduction of the iconic double-decker buses to Hong Kong Island.
+Currently CMB does not run any transport services and has since shifted into property development as an alternative means of profit.

 History

-Ngan Shing-kwan and Wong Yiu Nam formed a business in 1923 to provide services on Kowloon Peninsula.
-Prior to that, Ngan had operated a rickshaw business also on Kowloon Peninsula.
-In 1933, the company received the exclusive bus franchise from the Government of Hong Kong to operate routes on Hong Kong Island.
+Ngan Shing-kwan and Wong Yiu Nam formed the China Motor Bus Company, Limited, in 1923 to provide transport services in the Kowloon Peninsula of Hong Kong.
+Prior to this, Ngan had operated a rickshaw business also within the Kowloon Peninsula.
+In 1933, the company received an exclusive bus franchise agreement from the Government of Hong Kong to operate routes on Hong Kong Island.

-After World War II, the network of CMB's routes expanded with exploding population on the island.
+After World War II, the network of CMB's routes expanded alongside exploding population on the island.
 New buses were purchased to increase ridership.
-In the mid-1970s, a livery of buff upper body and a blue lower body was adopted.
-CMB adopt the policy to improve its service during the 1970s, including introducing the first type of rear-engine bus (Daimler Fleetline) and reforming the route number system.
-In 1976 CMB earned over $20 million HK dollars, the highest in the company history.
+In the mid-1970s, a livery of a buff upper body and a blue lower body was adopted.
+CMB adopted a policy of improving its service during the 1970s, by introducing a new type of rear-engined bus (Daimler Fleetline) and reforming the route number system.
+In 1976 CMB earned over $20 million HKD, the highest profit in the company's history.

-With the opening of the MTR Island line in 1985, and CMB's reputation of outdated ethos and poor services over the years, ridership on CMB declined.
-On 29/30 November 1989, CMB employees started a massive strike, after broken negotiations on their pension funds.
-During the strike, all CMB services on the island were halted, to the extent that the government was forced to use police vehicles to facilitate commuting to and from the Southern District.
-After the incident, the relationship between CMB and the government worsened, leading to the government to adopt more directive policies in respect of CMB.
+With the opening of the MTR Island line in 1985, and CMB's growing reputation of poor services, CMB ridership began to decline.
+On 29–30 November 1989, CMB employees organised a strike, after negotiations on pension funds broke down.
+During the strike, all CMB services on Hong Kong island were halted.
+This forced the government to use police vehicles to replace services for commuters travelling to and from the Southern District of Hong Kong.
+After this incident, the relationship between CMB and the government worsened, leading to the government to adopt more directive policies in respect of CMB.